A203-IPIS/ClusterMetric/README.md

 (c)This figure displays the statistical results and the significant regions within  a cluster.
 The code is 'bunbdle_profile.m'  and 'Mark_significant_regions within_bundle.py'.
 ![image](https://github.com/A203-IPIS/ClusterMetric/blob/main/bundle%20profile.png)
 # Dependance
-This code depends on Dipy, Fixel, BUAN, Mrtrix3
+This code depends on whitematteranalysis, Dipy, Fixel, BUAN, Mrtrix3